strawberry-graphql/strawberry/docs/guides/federation.md

 title: Federation
 ---

-# Federation
+# Apollo Federation Guide

 Strawberry supports [Apollo Federation][1] out of the box, that means that you can create services using Strawberry and federate them via Apollo Gateway.

-> _NOTE_: we don’t have a gateway server, you’d need to always use Apollo
+> _NOTE_: we don’t have a gateway server, you’d need to always use the Apollo
-> Federation for this.
+> Gateway for this.

+Apollo Federation allows to combine multiple GraphQL APIs into one.
+This can be extremely useful when working with micro-services.

 ## Federated schema example

-Let’s look at an example.
-We’ll define define a books application with two federated services.
+Let’s look at an example on how to implement Apollo Federation using Strawberry, We’ll have an application with two federated services.

-- book: a service with all the books we have
+1. book: a service with all the books we have
-- reviews: a service with book reviews.
+2. reviews: a service with book reviews.

 ### Books service